grezniczek/redcap_survey_auth/README.md

 ## Purpose / Use Case

 In some cases it may be useful to present users with a data entry form but not confront them with the REDCap user interface, yet still be able to tell who the person entering the data was.
 This way, they do not need to be members of the project or even have a REDCap account.

 Possible use cases may be incident reports, internal orders or requests for goods or services, etc.

 ## Effect

 When enabled for a survey, a login page will be displayed as first page of a survey that the user needs to complete before being able to proceed to the survey (similar to the reCAPTCHA feature introduced in REDCap 8.11).

 Survey users can be authenticated against REDCap Users (table-based authentication), any number or LDAP servers, and/or against a list or username/password entries provided in the module's project configuration.

-## Limitations

-- Currently, there is no mechanism that limits login attempts.

 ## Requirements